kelp-hq/oss/tools/web3-api-auth-token/README.md

 Authorization: Bearer <WAAT>
 ```

 The servers need to implement the middleware to check and validate this header.
-For example, this package includes the middleware for express located [here](./src/express/authMiddleware.ts).
+For example, this package includes the middleware for express located [here](./src/middleware/expressV4AuthMiddleware.ts).
 The middleware is not long or complex.
 Its purpose is to `route` the request to a specific strategy based on the [first part](#strategy) and wait until two scenarios are fulfilled.

 1. Token is valid
 2. No error is thrown

 If errors are thrown, developers can catch them and send the correct response to the end user.
 The provided Express middleware will throw the `StrategyValidationError` which contains the correct HTTP header for each error, making it very easy to work with and helping developers to focus on building their app and not thinking about potential HTTP codes.

+### Token Validity

+Each strategy determines what is considered to be a valid token.
+For example, the SubstrateStrategy considers a valid token to pass two checks in this order:

+1. `exp` value is in the future
+2. `sig` value is valid

 ## Why we should use WAAT?